Innovation Grants Program Guidelines

 Only Council has authority to approve grants.
 Approval of a grant does not imply that Council has given any other consent.
 Applicants should note that events or cultural activities may require other approvals and consents.

-An artist is a creative person who has specialist training in their field (not necessarily in academic institutions), committed to devoting significant time to their artistic activity or practice and who creates art or cultural value as identified with their profession.
+An Artist or Creative Practitioner is a creative person who has specialist training in their field (not necessarily in academic institutions), committed to devoting significant time to their creative activity or practice and who creates art or cultural value as identified with their profession.

 An arts worker is a person who manages or facilitates the development of arts and cultural activity.